Commercial Real Estate Lease Renewal

 Lease Renewal & Renegotiation Services

-Are you considering a commercial real estate, office space, or warehouse property lease renewal or lease renegotiation in Minneapolis/St Paul, MN?
-If so, this time presents an opportunity for companies to assess their current position as a renter, revisit the Minnesota commercial property market and use that information to work out a better lease agreement.
+Are you considering a commercial property, office space, or warehouse space lease renewal or lease renegotiation in Minneapolis/St Paul, MN?
+If so, this time presents an opportunity for companies to assess their current position as a renter, revisit the Minnesota commercial real estate market and use that information to work out a better lease agreement.
 If you position yourself as a well-informed tenant that understands your leasing options and how they relate to the evolving needs of your business, you can ultimately secure a better deal and earn back a portion of your occupancy costs.
 Get help and take advantage of the market knowledge, comparables and LEVERAGE that we provide during your lease renewal.

 Need help with a commercial property, warehouse space or office space lease renewal in Minneapolis/St Paul, MN.
 Leverage is the key to success when negotiating a lease renewal with your landlord.
 In order to get the best deal possible, the landlord must know you are out looking at other options in the market with a professional.
 We understand that business owners/managers are more concerned about their business and just want the most cost effective deal possible.
 As an expert on your side, our extensive experience and market knowledge will ensure that you get a market deal even on a renewal.
-Using our process, we will help you determine the appropriate lease rate, free rent period, tenant improvement allowance, and square footage to maximize your savings.
 Take advantage of the market knowledge, comparables, and LEVERAGE that CRE Partners provides during your lease renewal.

 In the Minneapolis/St Paul market, any lease can be modified at any time, if both parties agree to the changes.
 If you have time left on your lease, you have options.
 We have experience in changing lease terms to reduce your square footage, reduce rent, or provide other landlord concessions.
 In worse case scenarios, we have negotiated lease terminations and relocations.